-How to prepare your visually impaired child to start school
+How to prepare your visually impaired child to start school or day care

 As many parents know, a child’s first day of school can be an emotional experience, for children and their parents.
 While the emotions you feel as your child walks into their new school may be complicated, parents typically believe that their child is prepared for whatever school has in store for them.

 For parents of a visually impaired child, extra measures of preparation must be taken to ensure their child can learn and thrive in a school environment.

 Unsure of where to start?
 There are several ways to prepare your visually impaired child (and yourself) for their first day of school.
 Starting early and making sure the necessary resources are available for your child is the key to their success.

 As your child begins nearing school age, you should research what resources are available to your child and what their rights are as a visually impaired student.

 The Americans with Disabilities Act (ADA) is a piece of legislation passed in 1990 that made it illegal to discriminate against visually impaired and other qualified people in all aspects of public life, including:

 All public and private entities open to the general public